 How do you write content for B2B marketing?

 Writing content for B2B marketing requires a specific skill set.
 That includes:

 What are the five essential elements of a content marketing strategy?

 - Goals: Why are you starting the content creation process?

 - Messaging: What are your brand’s primary and secondary messages?

-- Personas: Who are you writing this content for, and where are they in the buyer’s journey?
+- Personas: Who are you writing this content for?
+Where are they in the buyer’s journey?

-- Tools: First, identify what content creation software.
-Then, determine which tools you’ll need during the content creation process.
+- Tools: Determine which tools you’ll need during the content creation process.